ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/customising-design/index.md

 ### Understanding CSS rule maintenance and breaking changes

 With each release of the grid we add features and improve existing ones, and as a result the DOM structure changes with every release - even minor and patch releases.
-Of course we test and update the CSS rules in our themes to make sure they still work, and this includes ensuring that customisations made via theme parameters does not break between releases.
+Of course we test and update the CSS rules in our themes to make sure they still work, and this includes ensuring that customisations made via CSS variables does not break between releases.
 But if you have written your own CSS rules, you will need to test and update them.

 The simpler your CSS rules are, the less likely they are to break between releases.
 Prefer selectors that target a single class name where possible.